awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

       DataPrivacy:
         ChildDirected: false
       IdleSessionTTLInSeconds: 300
-      Description: "How to create a OrderFlowers bot with AWS CloudFormation"
+      Description: "How to create a OrderFlowers bot with CFN"
-      # We provide a setting that enables you to auto build the locales.
+      # We provide a setting that allows you to auto build the locales provided.
-      # Locale builds are also kicked off if you attempt to create a bot version that depends on an unbuilt locale.
+      # Locale builds are also kicked off if you attempt to create a bot version
+      # that depends on an unbuilt locale.
       AutoBuildBotLocales: false
       BotLocales:
         - LocaleId: "en_US"